For each item in your document, click the accessibility guideline that corresponds to that item to learn how to make it accessible.

 - Caption video and transcribe audio.

-- Optional materials and resources should include a balance of accessible options.
+- Optional materials and resources should include widely accessible options.

 - Open the D2L page in its own window by clicking on the open in a new window icon.